lilf4p/ispr-midterm/midterm2/README.md

 where `parents` is a list of the parents of the node and `cpt` is the conditional probability table of the node.

-The `BayesianNetwork` class is defined as follows:
+`BayesianNetwork` class is defined as follows:

 ```python
     def __init__(self, nodes: dict, values: list):